Sustainability

 Read APESB submissions on the IESBA Using the Work of an External Expert ED and International Ethics Standards for Sustainability Assurance ED.

-IESBA establishes a Sustainability Reference Group
+IESBA Sustainability Reference Group

 On 30 June 2023, the IESBA announced the establishment of the Sustainability Reference Group (SRG) to support the work of its Sustainability Task Force.
 The SRG members will serve as a “sounding board” to the Sustainability Taskforce, providing insights, expertise and guidance in the development of worldwide ethics and independence standards for sustainability reporting and assurance.
 APESB CEO and IESBA Board Member Mr. Channa Wijesinghe will chair the SRG.
-Read the IESBA Media Release
+Read the IESBA Media Release.

 Treasury consultations on Climate-Related Financial Disclosure